 Figure 1 courtesy of FHWA.dot.gov

-Automobile registrations increase through time, eventually matching the population growth trend in the early 1980s.
+Automobile registrations increase over time, eventually matching the population growth trend in the early 1980s.

 America’s thirst for gasoline is an economic reality.
 In general, the relationship between supply and demand governs pricing in commodity markets in all of the world’s economies.
 In a very simplified sense, the rule is that if demand for something is high and supply is short, the marketplace will quickly push prices higher until an equilibrium is attained.
 This balancing act between supply and demand is referred to as “elasticity”.
 Interestingly, crude oil and its products do not follow this economic principle – in fact, crude oil and its products are considered somewhat “inelastic” commodities.
 Even though prices may change over time, inelastic commodities don’t often reach an equilibrium point between supply and demand.
 This is true for several reasons, most notably because supply (crude oil production, refining, transportation, and storage) cannot adapt rapidly to major shifts in demand.
 In the oil business, the seemingly constant surging of supply and demand, and the corresponding wild swings in prices for raw materials and commodities leads to the booms and busts with which the world has become so familiar.